Plant-Tracer/webapp/doc/gallery.md

 # Gallery of Plant Videos
+- The webpage would appear as a grid of images.
+Each thumbnail would be one frame of the video.
+When clicking on the thumbnail the video would play.

 # Purpose
+- The gallery would allow user to easily select videos to view.
+The user would be able to search the database for videos based on various criteria (author, date range).

 # Requirements
+- access to database with a video as one field of a table
+- access to database with thumbnail as one field of a table

 # Implementation Plan
 - [ ] Implement REST API to get a list of public videos with certain search criteria (date range, keyword, author, etc.).
 (Returns a cookie for each video)